movementbuff/offthegridgame/README.md

 r.Tonemapper.Sharpen=1.1

 Map loading incorrectly, weird graphical glitches, character stuck inside the road?
 Your CPU is likely too weak for the aggressive level streaming commands.
-Slightly increase these values in increments of 0.1 or 0.2 until the issue is resolved:
+Slightly increase these values in increments of 0.2 - 0.5 until the issue is resolved:
 -
-s.AsyncLoadingTimeLimit=0.2
+s.AsyncLoadingTimeLimit=

-s.PriorityAsyncLoadingExtraTime=0.3
+s.PriorityAsyncLoadingExtraTime=

-s.LevelStreamingActorsUpdateTimeLimit=0.2
+s.LevelStreamingActorsUpdateTimeLimit=

-s.PriorityLevelStreamingActorsUpdateExtraTime=0.8
+s.PriorityLevelStreamingActorsUpdateExtraTime=

-s.UnregisterComponentsTimeLimit=0.2
+s.UnregisterComponentsTimeLimit=

 Have an older GPU like a GTX 1660,  GTX 1080, RTX 2060 or Radeon RX 590, Rx 5600xt etc?